era86/era86.github.io/_drafts/2018-03-21-enabling-wifi-and-ssh-in-raspbian.markdown

 With the file in the right place, Raspbian wll enable SSH on boot.

+## Get the IP address of the Raspberry Pi

+There are various ways to get the IP address of the Pi.
+If we wanted to, we could even [set up a static IP](https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address/74428#74428) on the Pi.

+However, the easiest method for me was to log into my router (ex. `http://192.168.0.1`) and find the DHCP client list:

+[![DHCP List](/assets/images/posts/dhcp-list.png){: .bordered }](/assets/images/posts/dhcp-list.png)

+There, I found the Pi Zero under `raspberrypi`, with its MAC address and IP assigned to it.

 ## Booting the Raspberry Pi and SSH-ing In

-If everything is configured properly, we can boot up the Raspberry Pi and SSH into the device with the default credentials:
+If everything is configured properly, we can boot up the Raspberry Pi and SSH into the device with the IP address and default credentials:

+* Username: "`pi`"
+* Password: "`raspberry`"

 {% highlight bash %}
-# user: pi
-# password: raspberry

-ssh pi@192.x.x.1
+ssh pi@192.x.x.109
 {% endhighlight %}

-The assigned IP address for the Raspberry Pi can be found in the DHCP client list for the router.

-[![DHCP List](/assets/images/posts/dhcp-list.png){: .bordered }](/assets/images/posts/dhcp-list.png)

-Instructions for accessing the DHCP client list will vary with each router.

 ## Conclusion